gnprice/tsflower/doc/notes/mapper.md

     namespaces recursively in the same way.

+## Hybrid type/value references

+These are class-extends, and some imports and re-exports.

+* For imports and re-exports, we'll split them into

+  (a) a value reference that keeps the name;

+  (b) a type reference that follows the underlying name.
+This one
+      will also result in a rename for the symbol this declares (either locally for an import, or in the module's exports for a re-export); we'll try to give it the same name as the underlying symbol got, but may have to pick a different one for uniqueness.

+* For class-extends, we'll keep the name, because after all it refers to a value.

+  But we may have to adjust the type arguments, in case it comes ultimately from some file with external translation.
+This adjustment should be based, I think, on the *type* of the expression.
+See details under the other "Hybrid type/value references" section below (around the mention of `getType…`.)

+  Plus as usual we may need to turn a lack of type arguments into an empty list of them.
+That'll again be based on the type of the expression.

+## Namespace references

+These are… some imports and re-exports, and I guess the left part of any `QualifiedName` that's a type reference (including hybrid) or a namespace reference.

+Equivalently, because imports and re-exports don't do `QualifiedName`: some imports and re-exports, and the transitive left-parts of any `QualifiedName` that's a type reference, including a class-extends.

+* For the left-parts of a `QualifiedName`, the namespace reference doesn't directly produce anything we emit.
+It serves only as part of finding the referenced type.

+  * Then for a pure type reference, that gets reflected in the whole emitted reference; for a class-extends, it gets reflected in the type arguments.

+* For imports and re-exports, as discussed in detail at the end of the "Type references" sibling section above: we'll emit a corresponding import or re-export for each of the type declarations transitively reachable through the referenced namespace.

+  If the namespace also refers to a value, we'll also emit a value import.
+This is a special case of our general handling of imports and re-exports: they produce a value import/re-export if they refer to a value, and also one for the type if they refer to a type, and this section is just adding that if they refer to a namespace then they also produce one for each enclosed type in the namespace.

+## Pure value references

+We just emit these verbatim.
+Though also, they shouldn't appear in `.d.ts` files anyway.

 # Type position, value position, hybrid type/value position

 * Some references are in pure value position.
 We don't touch those,